w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Have students design a prototype with adaptable and distinguishable styles that help users perceive different content.
-Assess how students use different style properties such as font sizes and spacing to make content perceivable and to distinguish components from one another.
+Assess how students use different styles such as font sizes and spacing to make content perceivable and to distinguish components from one another.

 {% include excol.html type="end" %}